barnsley-college-logo

-Barnsley College became one of the first FE providers in the country to utilise an existing, regulated qualification to teach basic AI skills to learners.
+Barnsley College became one of the first FE providers in the country to use an existing, regulated qualification to teach basic AI skills to learners.
+Rather than waiting for a new qualification, the College used the flexibility in units it could already deliver to build a project-based AI course, funded through the Adult Skills Fund.
+More than 40 learners completed it in the first year.

 The challenge